LouisaBarrett/weathertalk/README.md

 * Incorporating the Open Weather Map API in your own sample project
 * The capabilities of the Open Weather API

+### Overview

-In this tutorial, we'll be using one of OpenWeatherMap's free APIs.
-The OpenWeatherMap API collection provides robust and easy-to-use weather data through a public API.
+In this tutorial, we'll be using one of OpenWeather's free APIs.
+The OpenWeather API collection provides robust and easy-to-use weather data through a public API.
 With both free and subscription services, this tool provides developers access to a vast set data that is straightforward to incorporate into projects.
-From simple weather status results to complex data visualizations, OpenWeatherMap has an API that can handle whatever creative endeavors you may have in mind.
+From simple weather status results to complex data visualizations, OpenWeather has an API that can handle whatever creative endeavors you may have in mind.

 Today, we'll build a locally-running small static site using vanilla JavaScript, HMTL, and CSS that displays city-specific weather data from the **OpenWeather Current Weather Data API**.
 By keeping the structure we're working within foundational, we can focus on the API as we become familiar with it rather than any framework-specific nuances.
 The concepts and approaches used in this basic application can be translated into the framework of your choice as you tackle larger, more complex projects leveraging OpenWeather APIs.

-#### Getting started
+### Getting started

 Getting up and running with the OpenWeather suite of APIs is user friendly.
 Navigate over to [OpenWeather Current and Forecast weather data collection](https://openweathermap.org/api), where you'll see all the API offerings available through OpenWeather.
 Each individual API has a brief overview on this page, as well as `API doc` and `Subscribe` buttons where you'll find documentation and be able to sign up to receive a unique API key for that particular data collection.